North Texas online talk host struck, killed by passing train

 Police in Haltom City, adjacent to Fort Worth, say wireless earbuds were found and Thompson may not have heard the Amtrak train as he jogged in the same direction of the train Tuesday.

-Ron Phillips, an owner along with Thompson and others in the Mojo 5.0 Radio website, said Wednesday that he worked with the Tarrant County medical examiner’s office to identify Thompson.
+Ron Phillips, an owner along with Thompson and others in the Mojo 5.0 Radio website , said Wednesday that he worked with the Tarrant County medical examiner’s office to identify Thompson.

 Most Read Nation & World Stories